zattoo/issuer/README.md

 # Issuer

-GitHub Action for adding a link to ticket on PR description from PR title
+GitHub Action for adding a link to issue on PR description from PR title

 ## Inputs